Raphtory/raphtory.github.io/docs/user-guide/querying.md

     --8<-- "python/getting-started/querying.py:read_data"
     ```

-Next we load this into a Raphtory graph using the `load_edges_from_pandas` function, modelling it as a weighted multi-layer graph, with a layer per unique `behaviour`.
+Next we load this into Raphtory using the `load_edges_from_pandas` function, modelling it as a weighted multi-layer graph, with a layer per unique `behaviour`.

 {{code_block('getting-started/querying','new_graph',['Graph'])}}
 !!!
 Output